Codeception/Codeception/docs/01-Introduction.md

 Acceptance tests can cover standard but complex scenarios from a user's perspective.
 With acceptance tests, you can be confident that users, following all the defined scenarios, won't get errors.

-Please, note that **any website** can be covered with acceptance tests, even if you use a very custom CMS or framework.
+Please note that **any website** can be covered with acceptance tests, even if you use a very custom CMS or framework.

 #### Sample acceptance test